HlZero/thesis/README.md

 ### Model Evaluation (Accuracy and Loss are refer to validation accuracy and validation loss.
 Bach size are the same, result in same amount of data in one epoch):
 <img width="668" alt="截屏2025-01-06 下午5 03 38" src="https://github.com/user-attachments/assets/f93310b9-557e-4d42-83c8-e227f26f6430" />

+The MobileNetV3-Large model with and without fine-tuning take almost same training time, which is 60% less than the time that VGG16-based model uses for training.
+This huge difference also appears when comparing the model size.
+This due to the structure and the number of parameters of pre-trained models.
+VGG16 model has 14.8 million parameters, while MobileNetV3-Large model contains 3.1 million parameters and is constructed in a more efficient way.
+Drawing from the evaluation results, choosing our MobileNetV3-Large based model with fine-tuning (model III), achieves higher accuracy with time-efficiency and relative smaller model size, making it well-suited for deployment in Customer Premises Equipment and IoT devices for localized HAR tasks.

 ## Deployment of Machine Learning Models in Local Environments
 ### USP framework: